Messianic Community in Ephesus

 I will be using the word community because the word ‘church’ holds preconceived ideas about worship, study, and doctrine.
 In the first century when Yochanan (John), the apostles, and Sha’ul (Paul) preached the message of Messiah, there were no Christians or churches.
 Instead followers of Messiah, both Jewish and gentile, continued to go to the Temple, attended synagogues on Sabbath to hear Torah, and met in homes for table fellowship (Acts 20:7-12).
 By gathering in homes, a community of fellowship developed with unity of faith and faith-based goals (Acts 2:46, Romans 16:23, Colossians 4:15, Philemon 1:2).
 It is in this context that Yeshua sent his messengers to challenge, rebuke, encourage, and promise rewards to his followers.

 Ephesus was an ancient Greek port city on the Ionian coast –– present-day Turkey.
 It was situated on the northern slopes of the hills south of the Cayster River.
 It was known for its Temple to Artemis –– one of the seven wonders of the ancient world.
+She is known as the daughter of Zeus and the twin sister of Apollo.
 Artemis was called the ‘goddess of the dawn, the bringer of the light‘ illuminating lives and directing people to find their way.
+She was also depicted one who punishes humans with natural disasters like earthquakes.
+With multiple temples and altars, the worship of Artemis was found throughout the ancient Greek world.
+Today, like her twin brother Apollo, NASA missions are named after being named after Artemis.

-Sha’ul’s letter to the Ephesians is filled with hope and encouragement about their redemption and their eternal inheritance.
+Sha’ul’s letter to the Ephesians is filled with hope and encouragement about their redemption and their eternal inheritance in the midst of the paganism.
 He reminds them they are no longer foreigners to the covenants of Elohim and are being built into a holy, spiritual temple, a dwelling place for God.
 He teaches them that salvation is by grace through faith, not by works; and how to stand against the wiles of the enemy.

 “To the angel of the Messianic Community in Ephesus, write: ‘Here is the message from the one who holds the seven stars in his right hand and walks among the seven gold menorahs: “I know what you have been doing, how hard you have worked, how you have persevered, and how you can’t stand wicked people; so you tested those who call themselves emissaries but aren’t — and you found them to be liars.
 You are persevering, and you have suffered for my sake without growing weary.
 But I have this against you: you have lost the love you had at first.
 Therefore, remember where you were before you fell, turn from this sin, and do what you used to do before.
 Otherwise, I will come to you and remove your menorah from its place — if you don’t turn from your sin!
 But you have this in your favor: you hate what the Nicolaitans do — I hate it too.
 Those who have ears, let them hear what the Spirit is saying to the Messianic communities.
 To him winning the victory I will give the right to eat from the Tree of Life which is in God’s Gan-‘Eden'” (Ephesians 2:2-7).